sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 In this example, the X Range Filter parameter is the best option:

-- Document Range by itself is not a good option, because it captures the address of the importer as well as the supplier.
+- Document Range by itself isn't a good option, because it captures the address of the importer as well as the supplier.
-- The Fixed Table and Table methods are not the best options, because the table formatting is hard to recognize.
+- The Fixed Table and Table methods aren't the best options, because the table formatting is hard to recognize.
-- The Text Table method is not the best option, because it splits multi-line rows.
+- The Text Table method isn't the best option, because it splits multi-line rows.

 Try out this example in the Sensible app using the following PDF and config: